 Kvass is traditionally a fermented drink made with beets.
 This refreshing drink is made from fruit and started with kombucha rather than whey.
 Please note that fermented drinks may contain a negligible amount of residual alcohol that occurs naturally during fermentation.
 Generally, the longer the drink is fermented, the greater the alcohol content.

 Always wash hands and all kitchen tools well before working with raw produce for fermentation.

-Place the ingredients (fruit and kombucha starter) in a 1 quart wide-mouth glass jar.
-Fill the jar with filtered water, leaving ½-1-inch space from the top.
+Place the ingredients in a 1-quart wide mouth jar and fill to the shoulder of the jar with filtered water, leaving ½-1-inch space from the top.
 Seal tightly.

 Gently shake the jar at least once daily to ensure that the floating fruit is remixed.

-Ferment for approximately 4-6 days in a cabinet or area of the kitchen without direct sunlight.
-Fermentation time depends on desired taste and room temperature, with colder days requiring longer fermentation.
+Ferment for approximately 4 days on the counter.
+Fermentation time depends desired taste and room temperature, with colder days requiring longer fermentation.
 The final drink should be tart and slightly bubbly when shaken.

-Carefully remove the fruit, then sift and transfer the remaining liquid to glass containers (I re-use kombucha bottles).
-Store in the refrigerator for up to 14 days.
+Carefully remove the fruit and transfer the remaining liquid to glass containers (I re-use kombucha bottles), and store in the refrigerator.

 To make a half gallon, multiply the recipe by 2; to make a full gallon, multiply the recipe by 4.